zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 - **Certificate Status**

-  - Total number of certificates
+  - Total number of certificates in one of these categories;
+    - Managed by NGINX One Console
+    - Detected on connected NGINX instances
   - Valid certificates that expire more than 30 days from now
   - Valid certificates that expire within the next 30 days
   - Expired certificates